If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 When you are certain of your choices, click Create Linode to deploy the server.

 In the meantime, point your domain name to your server.
-And that’s what leads to step three of how to install WordPress on Linode cloud VPS.
+And that’s what leads to step three.

-Step 3: Point Your Domain Name to Your Linode Server
+Step 3: Point Your Domain to Your Server

 Now your server is running and your WordPress website is accessible via IP Address.
 Nonetheless, you have to point your domain name to this server.

+Linode doesn’t offer domain name registration.
 If you don’t have a domain name yet, register a domain name from any domain name registrar such as NameCheap.
-You can generate domain ideas using a domain name generator.

 Wait a couple of minutes to let Linode fully install WordPress and your domain propagate with the new IP address.